rudney5000/GPT-Telegramus/README.md

 ## 📝 TODO

-- Official (and paid) ChatGPT API
+- Paid version of ChatGPT
-- Official DALL-E API
+- DALL-E (from OpenAI)
-- Microsoft Copilot as part of LMAO API
-- Some free GPT-4 model
+- Some other LLMs (and maybe some free GPT-4 model)

 ----------